deepGIVAn/workorder/README.md

 For Registering as admin user need the secret key ( 76fb3134091e9b3 ) and without key, he/she cannot register as admin.

-Username Password
+Username Password,
-deepak : deepak
+deepak : deepak,
 akash : deepaksharma

 Admins can view or download all the orders on ‘Home’ putted by every clients.
 Status of every